Rebecca Crawford Harman

 • Andie Knudson

-FACULTY AND ADMINISTRATIVE STAFF MEMBER — NEIGHBORHOOD BALLET & RISE CITY DANCE
+FACULTY AND ADMINISTRATIVE TEAM MEMBER — NEIGHBORHOOD BALLET & RISE CITY DANCE

 Andie Knudson is a dance artist, videographer, educator, and arts administrator currently based in Atlanta, GA.
 Andie received her BFA in Dance with Summa Cum Laude and multiple accolades for her artistic achievements.